SITE MENU

 VisitScotland's Convention Bureau has useful information for conference planning and group visits.

-For advice on hospital and medical treatment for visitors to the UK - visit the Department of Health web site.
+For advice on hospital and medical treatment for visitors to the UK - visit the Citizens Advice Bureau.

 First time visitors